DPIRD-DMA/blog/docs/_posts/2021-07-01-Train-a-Deep-Learning-image-classifier-in-5-minutes-with-Python.md

 The next cell loads up some random images from your validation set and displays the true labels along with the model predicted labels.
 Hopefully, most of these are correct!
 {% highlight python %}
-# reload the best model
 learn.load('quick_model')
-# save it to disk
 learn.export('models/quick_model.pkl')
 {% endhighlight %}